May 31 – June 1, 2019

-The class size is limited to 25 people.
+The class size is limited to 30 people.
 You will have opportunities to network over coffee during each class.
-There will be a catered lunch on the last day of the course.

 We reserve the right to cancel the course and refund all paid registrations should the minimum number of registrations not be met.

-This program is designed for architects, engineers, historians, planners, and/or graduate students interested in Heritage Conservation.
 Please note that this is a non-credit course therefore no university credit would be earned.
 Only continuing education or professional development hours will be earned.

 *Course schedule may be subject to change without notice.